khanxbahria/OWProxy/README.md

   Outfits are loaded from and saved to outfits folder.
   Additional outfits are added from jess's scripts into a subdirectory, outfits_old.
 You may choose to move them back to outfits folder to be able to use.

+  ### Outfit Clone
+  The **Dance off** button is mapped to clone that user's outfit.
+The dance request to that user is not sent, but their outfit is cloned on your avatar instead.

 ## Shield

 This plugin blocks potentially malicious urls, allowing players to be protected from malicious session hijacking.